KenPonta/CheatSheet/docs/README.md

 - `processing` - Content extraction and analysis
 - `topics` - Topic selection and editing
 - `customization` - Layout and formatting configuration
-- `generation` - Cheat sheet creation and download
+- `generation` - Study material creation and download

 ### Adding New Help Content